 The effort went public in Oct.
 2018 with a celebratory gala in the Leonard Center.
-Over the past year, Macalester hosted several “Big Questions” events in cities across the globe, featuring prominent administrators, faculty and alumni in conversation, in conjunction with the campaign.
+Over the past year, Macalester hosted several “Big Questions” events in cities across the globe, featuring prominent administrators, faculty and alumni in conjunction with the campaign.

 The projected end of the campaign wasn’t until May 2020.
 However, six months after the campaign’s public launch and over a year shy of its projected end, Mac Moment has already succeeded in raising the target $100 million.

 “Happily, [we reached our goal] faster than we expected,” President Brian Rosenberg said.
-“You plan these campaigns on the basis… of what consultants tell you you’re likely to be able to raise and that’s why we aimed for $100 million in four years.
+“You plan these campaigns on the basis … of what consultants tell you you’re likely to be able to raise and that’s why we aimed for $100 million in four years.
 When you exceed that and you reach that goal much more quickly than you thought you might, it’s gratifying.”

 Vice President of Advancement Andrew Brown noted that the campaign’s unique, concentrated format helped it elicit strong support from the Macalester community.